alexandertrefz/essence/packages/website/optimisations.md

-**Which matters most for Rationals, where what an operation STORES is a separate question from what it is worth.** A Rational holds the parts it was BUILT with and reduces only what it ANSWERS with: `4/2` stores 4 and 2, prints `2/1`, and answers 2 for its numerator — so a fold of `4/2` emits `Rational.createRational(4n, 2n)` and not the `2/1` it is worth.
+**Which matters most for Rationals, where what an operation STORES is a separate question from what it is worth.** A Rational holds the parts it was BUILT with and reduces only what it ANSWERS with: `4/2` stores 4 and 2, shows as `2/1` under `Terminal.inspect`, and answers 2 for its numerator — so a fold of `4/2` emits `Rational.createRational(4n, 2n)` and not the `2/1` it is worth.
 That claim is about CONSTRUCTION.
 ARITHMETIC is a different matter: `add`, `subtract`, `multiply` and `divide` between two Rationals are natives on the bigint-rational